ssbb/zmk-antecedent-morph/README.md

 The Antecedent-Morph behavior (adaptive keys) sends different behaviors depending on which key was most recently released before the antecedent-morph behavior was pressed, if this occurs within a configurable time period.

-## ⚠️ Disclaimer
+> [!WARNING]

-**Please Note:** I am *not* the original author of this module.
+> **Please Note:** I am *not* the original author of this module.
 This module is a temporary wrapper around the [Pull Request #2042](https://github.com/zmkfirmware/zmk/pull/2042) from the ZMK Firmware repository, created for convenient use until the PR is merged or the original author shows interest in continuing its development.
 Please refer to the original PR for the latest updates and discussions.

 ## Usage